Crypto & Web3 content

 How it works

 AI-readable architecture.
 Content is structured so ChatGPT, Perplexity, and Google AI Overviews can identify what it is about, what category it belongs to, and what it says that no competing page says.
-Teams that implement schema correctly but see no movement in the first six to eight weeks usually pull the implementation before it has time to register.
-The architecture takes time to compound.
-It does compound.

 See what this looks like